Server-Side Routing in LWR on Node.js

 • you told LWR the layoutTemplate to use for the page; in this case, you used main_layout.njk, which is the same as for other pages in this example, though that’s not required

-You can set up routes that LWR serves if a 404 or 500 error is encountered during the bootstrap of a route.
-Error routes take a status code value, instead of a path value.
+You can set up routes to serve if a LWR encounters a 404 or 500 error during the bootstrap of a route.
+Error routes take a status code value instead of a path value.

 This is an advanced topic.